platformsh/platformsh-docs/docs/src/languages/php/_index.md

 PHP images use the `composer` build flavor by default, which uses the latest Composer 2.x release as [a dependency](../../create-apps/app-reference.md#dependencies).
-Add the following to your app configuration to use composer 2.x:
+To use Composer 2.x, add the following to your app configuration:

 ```yaml {location=".platform.app.yaml"}
 dependencies: